Canadian Surface Reanalysis - CaSR

 CaSR simulation domain with station locations

-CaSR simulation domain with station locations2
+CaSR simulation domain with station locations (Gasset et al. (2025))

 Dataset Characteristics

-• Current version: v3.1
+• Current version: v3.2

-• Temporal coverage: 1970–2024
+• Temporal coverage: 1980–2024

 • Temporal resolution: Hourly and daily outputs